-- A. The term of each Assembly shall commence on May 1st and expire on April 30th annually; the term of each voting and non-voting member shall be coterminous with the term of the Assembly. - B. There shall be no limit as to the number of terms a voting member of the Assembly may serve. - C. Each voting member shall take the oath of office and shall be bound to that oath for the duration of their term prior to being seated.
+- A. The term of each Assembly shall be coterminous with the term of the University Assembly; the term of each voting and non-voting member shall be coterminous with the term of the Assembly. - B. There shall be no limit as to the number of terms a voting member of the Assembly may serve. - C. Each voting member shall take the oath of office and shall be bound to that oath for the duration of their term prior to being seated.

-Section 6: Vacancies Advisor and Advisory Board
+Section 6: Advisor